cair/TextUnderstandingTsetlinMachine/README.md

 * Implement fast bit-manipulation approach from (https://github.com/cair/fast-tsetlin-machine-with-mnist-demo).
 * Optimize code base further.
-* Develop a convolutional version of the Tsetlin Machine to further increase accuracy performance
+* Develop a convolutional version of the Tsetlin Machine to further increase accuracy performance.

 ## Citation
 Please cite the relevant Tsetlin Machine arXiv papers if you use the Tsetlin Machine in your work: